Pope John Paul II's relations with the Eastern Orthodox Church: Poland

 Pope's relation with Polish Autocephalous Orthodox Church was marked by a series of hostilities.
 Pope supported Solidarity and catholic option while Polish United Workers' Party pursued russian model with Orthodox Church being marginalized but the only official state religion.
 Official Party's documents clearly stated that Catholicism should be embraced, extended, and extinguished in favour of Orthodox Church.

 Russia

-The Pope had been also saying during his entire pontificate that one of his greatest dreams was to visit Russia, but this never occurred.
+The Pope had also been saying during his entire pontificate that one of his greatest dreams was to visit Russia, but this never occurred.
 He had made several attempts to solve the problems which arose over a period of centuries between the Roman Catholic and Russian Orthodox churches, like giving back the Kazan icon of the Mother of God in August 2004.
 However, the Orthodox side was not enthusiastic, making statements like: "The question of the visit of the Pope in Russia is not connected by the journalists with the problems between the Churches, which are now unreal to solve, but with giving back one of many sacred things, which were illegally stolen from Russia."
 (Vsevolod Chaplin).